kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

 dfu.to_csv("../data/u-bahn_final.csv")
 ```

-These are the steps for creating new geospatial features, that are completely independent of the ones in the core dataset scraped from www.immobilienscout24.de .
+These are the steps for creating new geospatial features that are completely independent of the ones in the core dataset scraped from www.immobilienscout24.de .
 In the following steps, these features will be integrated into the core dataset and used to create new features for each listing found in the core dataset.